polarstreams/polar/docs/TECHNICAL_INTRO.md

 This technique provides a simple way to add/remove brokers without the need to rebalance existing data.
 New brokers can take ownership of their natural ranges when ready, with the help of previous brokers, without disrupting availability [additional info needed related to how the ownership decisions are taken / transactions for election of a token leader].

 A Producer doesn't necessarily have to understand this placement scheme to publish an event.
 It can target any broker or the Kubernetes Service and the event message will be routed automatically.
-From the client's perspective producing a message is just calling an HTTP/2 endpoint [more info needed related to tcp backpressure and stable memory usage].
+From the client's perspective producing a message is just calling an HTTP/2 endpoint.

 To consume events, a client should poll for new data to all live brokers.
 The broker will determine when that consumer should be served with topic events of a given partition depending on the consumer placement.

-Barco guarantees that any consumer of a given topic and key will always read that token's events in the same order as they were written.
+Barco guarantees that any consumer of a given topic and partition key will always read that events in the same order as they were written.

 ## I/O

 Barco internally uses [Direct I/O][direct-io] and bypasses the Linux page cache to read and write the log segments.

-Bypassing the kernelq page cache has the following benefits:
+Bypassing the kernel page cache has the following benefits:

 - The page cache is a shared resource in K8s.
 When a container is accessing data in the page cache it has to compete for resources with unrelated applications on the K8s node.